rubinius/rubinius-website-archive/doc/pt-br/specs.markdown

   2. E todos os outros arquivos dentro do diretório './spec' descrevem o comportamento de Rubinius.

-The specs at ./spec/ruby are a copy of RubySpec at a particular revision.
-These are regularly imported from the RubySpec project and failing specs are tagged so that the CI process always runs a known good set of specs.
+Failing specs are tagged so that the CI process always runs a known good set of specs.
 This enables easily confirming that changes to Rubinius code do not cause regressions.

-Pode encontrar mais informações sobre a organização das specs e os guias no [Projeto RubySpec](http://rubyspec.org/).

 Use o seguinte workflow ao adicionar specs e código no Rubinius: